jpuritz/dDocent/UserGuide.md

 ![alt text](/k1.png)

-Where there are a large proportion of reads that only have one or two occurences, meaning they will not likely be informative on the population scale.
+Where there are a large proportion of reads that only have one or two occurrences, meaning they will not likely be informative on the population scale.
 Even if a locus was polymorphic to the point that it was unique to the individual, one can expect that one unique allele would be present at least the level of coverage expected from the sequencing strategy, for example 10X or 20X coverage.
 This is where we expect to see the slope of the distribution even out.
 Experimentation for the best value will be needed for each taxa.
 Set the cutoff too low, and extraneous reads will be included further down the pipeline and eat up valuable computational time and make it more likely that sequencing errors are included in the data.
-Set the cutoff too high, and usuable polymorphic loci may be excluded from subsequent analyses.
+Set the cutoff too high, and usable polymorphic loci may be excluded from subsequent analyses.

 After the first cutoff is chosen, `dDocent` then tabulates the remaining unique reads across individuals.
 The user again can input a cutoff value removing unique reads that appear in only a few individuals.
-To illustrate the ultilty of this take a look at the haplotype networks from a simulated RAD locus.
+To illustrate the utility of this take a look at the haplotype networks from a simulated RAD locus.

 ![alt text](/k2.png)

 Using the two cutoffs greatly simplifies the data and allows for much more accurate assembly.

 ### PE and RPE methods
-After data cutoffs are chosen, the `PE` and `RPE` methods go through a hybrid assembly method that combines the utlitiy of alignment-based read clustering via [CD-HIT](http://weizhongli-lab.org/cd-hit/download.php) with the RAD specific assembly program [Rainbow](https://sourceforge.net/projects/bio-rainbow/files/).
+After data cutoffs are chosen, the `PE` and `RPE` methods go through a hybrid assembly method that combines the utility of alignment-based read clustering via [CD-HIT](http://weizhongli-lab.org/cd-hit/download.php) with the RAD specific assembly program [Rainbow](https://sourceforge.net/projects/bio-rainbow/files/).
 First, reads are clustered using only the forward reads with `CD-HIT` and `dDocent` converts the output to be ported directly into `Rainbow`.  `Rainbow` recursively divids clusters based on reverse reads into groups representing single alleles.
 Reads in merged contigs are then assembled using a greedy algorithm.  `dDocent` then chooses the most frequent or longest contig as the representative reference sequence for that contig.
 If the forward read does not overlap with the reverse read (almost always the case with ddRAD), the forward read is pasted to the reverse read with a ten N basepairs as padding.  `dDocent` then ports the forward and reverse parts of each contig into the program [PEAR](http://sco.h-its.org/exelixis/web/software/pear/) to again check for substantial overal between forward and reverse reads.
 Finally, reference sequences are clustered based on overall sequence similarity using `CD-HIT`.

 ### OL method
 For the `OL` method, the reduced data set is input into `PEAR` to merge overlapping forward and reverse reads.
 Merged reads are then clustered based on overall sequence similarity using `CD-HIT`.